ejmahler/RustFFT/README.md

 On other platforms than x86_64, these features do nothing and RustFFT will behave like they are not set.

-### AArch64
+### AArch64 Targets

-On AArch64, the `neon` feature enables compilation of Neon-accelerated code.
-This requires rustc 1.61 or newer, and is enabled by default.
+The `neon` is enabled by default.
+On AArch64, this feature enables compilation of Neon-accelerated code.

+Disabling it reduces compile time and binary size.

 On other platforms than AArch64, this feature does nothing and RustFFT will behave like it is not set.

-### WebAssembly
+### WebAssembly Targets

 The feature `wasm_simd` is disabled by default.
 On the WASM platform, this feature enables compilation of WASM SIMD accelerated code.

-To compile with `wasm_simd`, you need rustc v1.61.0 or newer and a [browser or runtime which supports `fixed-width SIMD`](https://webassembly.org/roadmap/).
+To execute binaries compiled with `wasm_simd`, you need a [target browser or runtime which supports `fixed-width SIMD`](https://webassembly.org/roadmap/).
 If you run your SIMD accelerated code on an unsupported platform, WebAssembly will specify a [trap](https://webassembly.github.io/spec/core/intro/overview.html#trap) leading to immediate execution cancelation.

 On other platforms than WASM, this feature does nothing and RustFFT will behave like it is not set.

 ## Stability/Future Breaking Changes

-Version 5.0 contains several breaking API changes. heck out the [Upgrade Guide](/UpgradeGuide4to5.md) for a walkthrough of the changes RustFFT 5.0 requires.
+Version 5.0 contains several breaking API changes.
+Check out the [Upgrade Guide](/UpgradeGuide4to5.md) for a walkthrough of the changes RustFFT 5.0 requires.
 In the interest of stability, we're committing to making no more breaking changes for 3 years, aka until 2024.

 This policy has one exception: We currently re-export pre-1.0 versions of the [num-complex](https://crates.io/crates/num-complex) and [num-traits](https://crates.io/crates/num-traits) crates.
-In the interest of avoiding version fragmentation, we will keep up with these crates even if it requires major version bumps.
+In the interest of avoiding ecosystem fragmentation, we will keep up with these crates even if it requires major version bumps.
 When those crates release new major versions, we will upgrade as soon as possible, which will require a major version change of our own.
-In this situations, the version increase of num-complex/num-traits will be the only breaking change in the release.
+In these situations, the version increase of num-complex/num-traits will be the only breaking change in the release.

 ### Supported Rust Version